pluralsh/documentation/pages/deployments/existing-cluster.md

 brew install pluralsh/plural/plural
 ```

-If you don't have homebrew, there are more advanced installation instructions [here](/getting-started/quickstart#install-plural-cli).
+If you don't have homebrew, there are more advanced installation instructions {% doclink to="quickstart" %}here{% /doclink %}.

 This will do a few things: